-But what I didn’t realize until recently, when I had certain persistent symptoms that just wouldn’t go away, is that I passed through the GAPS Introduction Diet too quickly.
+But what I didn’t realize my first time on the GAPS Diet, when I had certain persistent symptoms that just wouldn’t go away, is that I passed through the GAPS Introduction Diet too quickly.

 The GAPS Introduction Diet is among the very strictest of the healing diets, it specifying the greatest quantity of foods to avoid, exact specifications of what foods to eat, and how they need to be prepared… but to great purpose!

-By starving ones’ pathogens from all sugars and starches and healing the mucosal lining of the gut, largely with bone broths, the goal is to restore one’s proper flora balance and also to heal whatever diseases may have resulted: autoimmune diseases, including diabetes and asthma, ADD, ADHD, IBS, food allergies as well as many others.
+By starving ones’ pathogens from all sugars and starches and healing the mucosal lining of the gut, largely with meat stocks and gentle soups, the goal is to restore one’s proper flora balance and also to heal whatever diseases may have resulted: autoimmune diseases, including diabetes and asthma, ADD, ADHD, IBS, food allergies as well as many others.

-While the Full GAPS Diet consists of eating only homemade whole foods, and eating a starch and sugar-free diet without exception, the Introduction Diet starts out with the simplest healing menu possible: bone broth soups made with well-cooked veggies and slow-simmered meat, adding in fermented veggies and a few other gentle foods over time.
+While the Full GAPS Diet consists of eating only homemade whole foods, and eating a starch and sugar-free diet without exception, the Introduction Diet starts out with the simplest healing menu possible: meat stock soups made with well-cooked veggies and slow-simmered meat, adding in fermented veggies and a few other gentle foods over time.

 This is a diet for the sick person determined to get well.
 It works; but it’s work.

 Dr. Natasha’s book, Gut and Psychology Syndrome, and cookbook, are worth owning if this is the right path for you or someone in your family.
 The diet can be quite a challenge for most people.
 But I can say from experience that it is effective and in my opinion worth the sacrifices required.
-The GAPS Diet website is also excellent and, as I found out recently, more updated than her book, on supplements and products that can help.
+The GAPS Diet website is also excellent and, as I found out, more updated than her book, on supplements and products that can help.

 Even my husband opted in.
 The kids heard the news with some initial trepidation.
-A bit of the fight or flight instinct kicked in; but amazingly, they were truly soothed by the truth: we can be healed more quickly by going back to do what we should have done in the beginning.
+A bit of the fight or flight instinct kicked in; but amazingly, they were truly soothed by the truth: we can be healed more quickly by going back to do what we could have done better in the beginning.

 Or, more than likely, it is just a book chalk-full of content.
 And it is hard to absorb the importance of everything.
 Our minds naturally fall on certain details that we follow through on well.
-Yet we have to reread a long book many times to catch all of the important details.
+Yet we have to re-read a long book many times to catch all of the important details.

 Like most families starting out on this diet, the changes felt very dramatic to us, years ago when we first attempted them.
 I was weak in bed for two weeks with “die off” and not sure if my body needed raw vegetables and the living enzymes therein to regain its strength.
-In retrospect, in rereading this canon of health and healing, I see what I somehow missed on that first reading.
+In retrospect, in rereading the canon of health and healing, I saw what I somehow missed on that first reading.

 Dr. Natasha says on pages 143-144,